elBukkit/MagicPlugin/Magic/MIGRATION.md

  - Arena start/end commands delimiter changed to ; (from ,)

+ - Wand controls menu has changed to a slotted system.
+If you have custom wands with the "tweakable" tag and you'd still like to be able to change their controls, add `slot: controls` to the wand config.

 # 9.4

  - The `beginner` wand has been made into a demo wand and no longer turns into `wand`